Gesture Combo | ManukoTech

 3. Import Asset

-• Import all scripts from the New Input System Pro – Gesture Combo & Joystick Touch assets using the Package Manager in My Assets.
+• Import all scripts from the Mobile Touch & Gesture Add-On for Unity's New Input System assets using the Package Manager in My Assets.

 3. GestureComboManager: Define Gesture Sequences